 and seven Interceptor III Convertible (maybe: RHD 1 / LHD 6)

-Individual FFs in Sweden are registered as Interceptors as their chassis numbers had been switched around for their import, but were never returned to the right cars.
-IThis was done to play a trick on the rather high import taxes of the time, but has caused long term consequences for some cars and their owners: Some numbers continue to be mis-attributed, with the respective cars registered under other numbers and thus lacking their real histories.
+Individual FFs in Sweden are registered as Interceptors but are not recognisable by their chassis numbers / VIN as their chassis numbers had been switched over to other cars for their import, but were never returned to the right cars.
+This was done to avoid import taxes at the time, but has caused long term consequences for some cars and their owners: Some numbers continue to be mis-attributed, with the respective cars registered under other numbers and thus lacking their real histories.
+Another problem is that one FF is registered and identified by VIN as a Interceptor and thus hardly tradeable, while the Interceptor carrying the FFs VIN is registered in Norway but is not on the road.
+An official correction of the numbers between these two cars turns into international collaboration.
+Once the paperwork is in order, the cars remain to be set in order.

 Unrelated to this, there are individual FFs in the country that are not registered here.
 Duly, it can be assumed that the real numbers of FFs in Sweden are higher.
 According to the official registry, there are: